fuse-box/fuse-box/docs/introduction/getting-started.md

 ]
 ```

-If you are planning on using CSSModules, here is a little trick for TypeScript that will make it stop complaning about typings:
+If you are planning on using CSSModules, here is a little trick for TypeScript that will make it stop complaining about typings:

 ```js
 // for default imports